star2star/react-verto-communicator/documents/settings.md

 The first column contains a media area.
 It has headings with select menu's for **Camera:**, **Share Device**, **Microphone:**, **Speaker:**, and **Best Frame Rate:**.
 At the bottom of this column are two buttons positioned one above the other.
 The top button is labelled **Preview Settings**.
 The bottom button is labelled **Refresh Device List**.<br>
 The second column consists of General Settings, Language, and Audio Settings areas.
 Under the **General Settings:** header is a list of five checkboxes (see image for details) **Language:** has a select menu to choose your language. **Audio Settings** is a list of three  checkboxes (see image for details).<br>
 The third column consists of the Video Settings with two checkboxes under the **Video Settings:** header (see image for details).
 Below that is a button labelled **Check Network Settings**.<br>
-The default settings data will be passed in as a prop: **data**.<br>
+The default settings data will be passed in as the prop: **data**.<br>
-All text will be passed in as Formatted Messages with an id describing the text and a default message the text as a string.
+All text will be passed in as Formatted Messages with an id labelling the text and a default message the text as a string.

 # 2. Visual Design #